The Coca-Cola Company (KO) Shares Plummet Below 1-Year High - News Heater

 KO’s Market Performance

-The stock of The Coca-Cola Company (KO) has seen a -1.79% decrease in the past week, with a -3.78% drop in the past month, and a -3.02% fall in the past quarter.
-The volatility ratio for the week is 0.99%, and the volatility levels for the past 30 days are at 1.08% for KO..
-The simple moving average for the past 20 days is -2.13% for KO’s stock, with a -3.64% simple moving average for the past 200 days.
+The stock of The Coca-Cola Company (KO) has seen a -2.51% decrease in the past week, with a -4.47% drop in the past month, and a -3.38% fall in the past quarter.
+The volatility ratio for the week is 1.14%, and the volatility levels for the past 30 days are at 1.00% for KO.
+The simple moving average for the last 20 days is -3.05% for KO stock, with a simple moving average of -5.18% for the last 200 days.

 Analysts’ Opinion of KO